 2. The chance to ‘unlock’ cash in your pension

 Unlocking your pension is tempting you’re at your most financially vulnerable.
 However, you cannot normally access your pension before the age of 55.

 If a scammer helps you access your pension by transferring money into a dodgy pension scheme, they’ll usually expect a large slice of your money in return and may even steal the whole lot.
 Her Majesty’s Revenue and Customs (HMRC) will also penalise you for accessing your pension early.

 You can only access your pension before 55 if you’re in poor health or have a ‘protected’ pension age of less than 55.
 Speak to your pension scheme or pension provider if this is the case rather than someone offering to unlock your pension.

-If you’re over 55, you’re free to take your whole defined contribution pension fund with up to a quarter tax-free.
-You don’t normally need anyone’s help to do this, we recommend that you look at guidance from Pension Wise or speak to a financial adviser before you make your decision.
-You can then speak to your pension scheme or provider who will explain what steps you need to take.
+If you're over 55, you're free to take your whole defined contribution pension fund with up to 25% tax free.
+Although you don't normally need anyone's help to do this, we recommend that you look at guidance from Pension Wise or speak to a financial adviser before you make your decision.
+You can then speak to your pension scheme or provider who'll explain what steps you need to take.